isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-js.md

           See the comprehensive set of available metadata here: [Audio and video parameters](../../../metrics-and-metadata/audio-video-parameters.md)

+    * **Custom metadata**

-    * **Custom metadata -** Create a variable object for the custom variables and populate with the data for this media.
+       Create a variable object for the custom variables and populate with the data for this media.
 For example:

        ```js
        /* Set custom context data */